DWI Process

-If you ever find yourself in a situation where you are the subject of a DWI investigation, here are some pointers on what to do to give yourself the best chance to protect your freedom.
+If you ever find yourself in a situation where you are the subject of a DWI investigation, here are some pointers.
+Follow these steps to give yourself the best chance to protect your freedom.

 1. The Traffic Stop